-An experiment undertaken in 1873 by Dr. Karl Mobius, a German marine biologist: he took an aggressive natured fish, a Walleyed pike, and placed it in a spacious tank with minnows that were soon devoured by the hungry predator.
+Here is an experiment undertaken in 1873 by Dr. Karl Mobius, a German marine biologist: he took an aggressive natured fish, a Walleyed pike, and placed it in a spacious tank filled with minnows, one of the pike’s favorite food sources, which were soon devoured by the hungry predator.

-Then, he inserted a piece of clear glass into the tank, separating the pike from the refreshed supply of minnows: now when the pike went for a meal, it hit the glass, bouncing back and injuring its snout.
+Later, he inserted a piece of clear glass into the middle of the tank, separating the pike from the refreshed supply of minnows.
+Now, when the pike went for its meal, it hit this glass partition, bouncing back and injuring its snout.
 Time after time the pike tried to reach the minnows; each time it painfully hit the invisible barrier set between it and lunch.

 After some time, the pike no longer went after his prey.
 Each time it charged the minnows after the initial strike against the glass, it imperceptibly slowed its attack, understanding that something wasn’t right.
 Though it still smashed into the glass and bounced back, it was not done with the energy and power of the first few times.

-Eventually, the pike ceased hitting the glass and swam in a circle alongside it; though it could not see the glass, it soon learned where the invisible barrier began and would swim within fractions of an inch beside it, making a regular circuit only around its side of the tank.
+Eventually, the pike stopped striking the glass and swam in a circle alongside it; though it could not see the glass, it soon learned exactly where the invisible barrier began and would swim within fractions of an inch beside it, making a regular circuit only around its side of the tank.

-The pike learned that charging the minnows was a painful and futile experience.
-He remained on his side of the tank, endlessly circling the perimeter of his portion, avoiding additional contact with either the invisible barrier or the minnows.
+The pike learned that charging the minnows was a painful and futile experience and no longer sought to reach them, endlessly circling his side of the tank, avoiding additional contact with the invisible barrier.

-Dr. Mobius then removed the glass partition; the pike continued its circuitous path around his side of the tank, never crossing the invisible barrier that was no longer there.
-Cautiously, though the emboldened minnows eventually swam to the pike’s side of the tank, it refused to eat them, even when they swan next to its mouth.
+Dr. Mobius carefully removed the glass partition and the pike did something unexpected; he continued his circuitous path around his side of the tank, never crossing the invisible barrier that was no longer there.
+Cautiously, though the emboldened minnows eventually swam to the pike’s side of the tank, it refused to eat them, even when they swan next to his mouth.

-The pike eventually died, surrounded by an abundance of his favorite food, being conditioned by repeatedly and painfully hitting the glass that it was impossible to capture the minnows without pain and distress.
+The pike eventually died of starvation and exhaustion, surrounded by an abundance of his favorite food, being conditioned by repeatedly and painfully hitting the glass that it was impossible to capture the minnows without pain and distress.